rubyworks/hashery/README.md

 other yummy morsels.

-## HOW TO USE
+## Usage

-For usage information, see the individual library files included in this collection and read the demo documents which give examples of almost all features.
+For instruction on usage, please see the individual library files included in this collection and read the demo documents which give examples of almost all features.

-## CORE EXTENSIONS
+## Core Extensions

 Hashery adds four core extensions of Ruby's Hash class: `#retrieve`, `#rekey`, `#rekey!` and `Hash.create`.
 The first is simply an alias